 For 13 years, the Park Silly Sunday Market has delighted both guests and locals with its quirky take on the typical farmer’s market.
 In 2018, the event recorded nearly 200,000 visitors, averaging 13,000 people every week, who came to stroll past vendors, shop local, and check out the silliness.
 This may be the only farmer’s market that actively encourages both vendors and guests to dress up in silly costumes, all in the name of having a good time.

-Once part of the Deer Valley Amphitheater’s bill of Park City summer events, the Big Stars, Bright Nights Concert Series will have its own home at Quinn’s Junction Sports Complex for the 2019 concert season.
-The concert series kicks off on July 3 with Los Lonely Boys (remember to set the alarm for the 7am pancake feast the next morning) and ends on September 2 with Nashville Cafe.
+Once part of the Deer Valley Amphitheater’s bill of Park City summer events, the Big Stars, Bright Nights Concert Series will have its own home at Quinn’s Junction Sports Complex for concert season.
+The concert series kicks off in July and ends in September.

 Recognized as one of the top professional cycling events on the continent and a close second to the internationally-followed Tour de France, the Tour of Utah attracts some of the world’s top athletes.
 For seven days, top cyclists will ride through North Logan City near the border of Idaho, down through Powder Mountain, and eventually to Park City.